 Best for Cheap Plans

-iPage is a quality hosting provider that offers excellent value for money.
-We recommend it for smaller websites wanting to get started with shared or WordPress hosting — especially if you and your website visitors are close to Massachusetts.
+iPage is a quality hosting provider that offers excellent prices.
+We recommend it for smaller websites or blogs wanting to get started with shared or WordPress hosting — especially if you and your website visitors are close to Massachusetts.

-iPage placed in the middle of the rankings in our extensive web hosting research.
-It has flexible prices and solid support, but it underperformed in speed and reliability.
+iPage placed in the middle of the rankings overall in our extensive web hosting research.
+It has cheap prices and solid sitespeed, but it underperformed in scalability and reliability.
 Here’s a quick summary of how iPage scored in the most important categories of our research:

 In this review, we’ll walk you through iPage’s strengths and weaknesses in all of those important areas, and we’ll take a look at how iPage compares to the top hosts on the market.
 Let’s get started!

-• Only one data center location: iPage’s servers are all located in the Boston area, so if someone further away from North America visits your site, they might experience slower loading times.
+- Only one data center location: iPage’s servers are all located in the Massachusetts area, so if someone further away from North America visits your site, they might experience slower loading times.

 Using a web host is supposed to give you more independence and control over your site – and a good hosting provider won’t overcomplicate things for you, either. iPage is generally easy to use, with a simple dashboard – although its sign-up process could be quicker.

 The first thing you’ll be asked to do when signing up for an account with iPage is choose a domain name.

 If you already have a domain name, you can enter it at this stage, and then transfer your domain to iPage later on.